 The tale of Himalayan inspiration

 Driving speed- negligible; our eyes could not soak in the views fast enough.
-All traces of tiredness long forgotten, we turned off our tunes in order to enjoy the music of mother nature – silence.
-At the highest point of the Baralacha La pass, it was freezing cold and we were completely isolated from the world.
+All traces of tiredness long forgotten, we turned off our tunes to enjoy the music of mother nature – silence.
+At the highest point of the Baralacha La pass, it was cold, and we were completely isolated from the world.
 In awe, speechless, and in a trance-like state, we turned another turn to start our descent further on Manali Leh Highway!

 If we were in shock before, what awaited us merely 100 ft ahead was out of this world.
 There are no words to describe the beauty.
 We were engulfed by mist at the peak of the mountain we saw earlier and then turned at the top-most point of the Baralacha La pass, only to be greeted by FRESH SNOW FALLING!!!!!